Mechanical calculator

+During the 18th century, several inventors in Europe were working on mechanical calculators for all four species.
+Philipp Matthäus Hahn, Johann Helfreich Müller and others constructed machines that were working flawless, but due to the enormous amount of manual work and high precision needed for these machines they remained singletons and stayed mostly in cabinets of couriosity of their respective rulers.
+Only Müller's 1783 machine was put to use tabulating lumber prices; it later came into possession of the landgrave in Darmstadt.

-Thomas' arithmometer, the first commercially successful machine, was manufactured two hundred years later in 1851; it was the first mechanical calculator strong enough and reliable enough to be used daily in an office environment.
+Thomas' arithmometer, the first commercially successful machine, was manufactured in 1851; it was the first mechanical calculator strong enough and reliable enough to be used daily in an office environment.
 For forty years the arithmometer was the only type of mechanical calculator available for sale until the industrial production of the more successful Odhner Arithmometer in 1890.

 The comptometer, introduced in 1887, was the first machine to use a keyboard that consisted of columns of nine keys (from 1 to 9) for each digit.
 The Dalton adding machine, manufactured in 1902, was the first to have a 10 key keyboard.
 Electric motors were used on some mechanical calculators from 1901.
-In 1961, a comptometer type machine, the Anita Mk VII from Sumlock comptometer Ltd., became the first desktop mechanical calculator to receive an all-electronic calculator engine, creating the link in between these two industries and marking the beginning of its decline.
+In 1961, a comptometer type machine, the Anita Mk VII from Sumlock, became the first desktop mechanical calculator to receive an all-electronic calculator engine, creating the link in between these two industries and marking the beginning of its decline.
 The production of mechanical calculators came to a stop in the middle of the 1970s closing an industry that had lasted for 120 years.

-Charles Babbage designed two new kinds of mechanical calculators, which were so big that they required the power of a steam engine to operate, and that were too sophisticated to be built in his lifetime.
-The first one was an automatic mechanical calculator, his difference engine, which could automatically compute and print mathematical tables.
+Charles Babbage designed two kinds of mechanical calculators, which were too sophisticated to be built in his lifetime, and the dimensions of which required a steam engine to power them.
+The first was an automatic mechanical calculator, his difference engine, which could automatically compute and print mathematical tables.
 In 1855, Georg Scheutz became the first of a handful of designers to succeed at building a smaller and simpler model of his difference engine.
 The second one was a programmable mechanical calculator, his analytical engine, which Babbage started to design in 1834; "in less than two years he had sketched out many of the salient features of the modern computer.
 A crucial step was the adoption of a punched card system derived from the Jacquard loom" making it infinitely programmable.
 In 1937, Howard Aiken convinced IBM to design and build the ASCC/Mark I, the first machine of its kind, based on the architecture of the analytical engine; when the machine was finished some hailed it as "Babbage's dream come true".